-Fields cannot be deleted.
+Fields cannot be deleted and the type cannot be changed.
 If you do add one and later decide it's not what you want, just change its status to Disabled.
 All data that was in the field will be cleared and it will no longer take up and space in the database.